emuro/borrador/README.md

 - [protCodGenes_meanOfLog_logOfMean.ipynb](https://github.com/emuro/borrador/blob/main/main_work/suppl_work/protCodGenes_meanOfLog_logOfMean.ipynb).
 Comparison for the protein coding gene length's distributions for the different genomes between: the mean of the log of the lengths, $\langle log L \rangle$ , and the log of the mean of lengths, $log \langle L \rangle$, in $log_{10}$ representation; it corresponds to the Extended Data Fig. S5.

  - [average_mean_lengths__order.ipynb](https://github.com/emuro/borrador/blob/main/main_work/suppl_work/average_mean_lengths__order.ipynb).
-Fig 6a.
-Order of the average mean gene lengths for the different groups of organisms; Fig 6b.
+Extended Data Fig. S6a.
+Order of the average mean gene lengths for the different groups of organisms; Fig S6b.
 Same representations for the average protein gene lengths.

  - [meanLg_distribution__perGofOrg.ipynb](https://github.com/emuro/borrador/blob/main/main_work/suppl_work/meanLg_distribution__perGofOrg.ipynb).
-Distribution of the mean gene lengths to Fungi (1014 genomes); it corresponds to the extended data Fig. 9a.
-Note: Fig. 9b was calculated using code from the main_work section, see [relation_proteins_protCodGenes_lengths.ipynb](https://github.com/emuro/borrador/blob/main/main_work/relation_proteins_protCodGenes_lengths.ipynb).
+Distribution of the mean gene lengths to Fungi (1014 genomes); it corresponds to the Extended Data Fig. S9a.
+Note: Fig. S9b was calculated using code from the main_work section, see [relation_proteins_protCodGenes_lengths.ipynb](https://github.com/emuro/borrador/blob/main/main_work/relation_proteins_protCodGenes_lengths.ipynb).
-- entropy.f: calculates the entropy of the allowed states of the unitary density on non-coding genetic sequences.
-See, Fig. S?

 - reliability_fit.ipynb: calculates the log-likelihood that fits the different distributions compared in the figures.
 See Extended Data Fig. S2.

+- entropy.f: calculates the entropy of the allowed states of the unitary density on non-coding genetic sequences.
+See, Extended Data Fig. S10.

 #### suppl_work__extra
 - [merged_taylorLaw.ipynb](https://github.com/emuro/borrador/blob/main/main_work/suppl_work__extra/merged_taylorLaw.ipynb).
 The observed Taylor law in the merged set for the different species for which we have records in both proteins and protein coding genes (variance vs mean in $log_{10}$ representation).
 This is an extension of Fig. 2.

-- gene_growth_simulator.f for the sake of Fig. S? and Fig. S?
+- gene_growth_simulator.f

 - variance.f: calculates the variance of the states of the unitary density on non-coding genetic sequences.

-See, Fig. S?
-- random_scale_shape.f bla, bla, bla
+- random_scale_shape.f